 Get your burger fix courtesy of all-day dining spot Wulf & Lamb.

-Their Marylebone outpost reopened this Monday, just in time for National Burger Day, bringing with them their renowned spicy veg burger.
+The resto is renowned for its wulf burger, their own homemade twist on a spicy veg burger.
 It’s jam packed with tomato, baby gem pickle, red onion and cashew aioli in a vegan brioche bun, served alongside house sauerkraut and french fries.
 Delicious.